-Supported Operating System(s):Windows 7, Windows Vista, Windows XP, Web browser (OS agnostic), Windows 2000, Windows 8, Windows 10
+Supported Operating System(s):Windows 7, Web browser (OS agnostic), Windows 8, Windows 10

 About Intertek Alchemy

-Intertek Alchemy is a cloud-based and on-premise solution designed for food manufacturers, packagers and distributors of all sizes.
+Intertek Alchemy is a cloud-based and on-premise solution designed for food processors, manufacturers, packagers and distributors of all sizes.
 It helps companies engage with their frontline employees to drive safety, quality and productivity at the workplace.
-Its training and compliance solutions are used by more than three million workers at over 50,000 locations, ensuring that everyday decisions made by the employees have a positive impact on culture and business.
+Its training and compliance solutions are used by more than 1.5 million frontline workers at over 15,000 facilities, ensuring that everyday decisions made by the employees have a positive impact on culture and business.

 2 Reviews of Intertek Alchemy